enricobottazzi/designated-verifier-proof/README.md

 - [ ] Modify condition to prove that I am the designated verifier.
 Using ECDSA rather than private key.
 This goes into DVE Component
 - [ ] Define naming
 - [ ] Define Licence
 - [ ] Find a way to not pass the private key as input but only the signature generated with metamask.
 Maybe use the sandbox!
+Reduce it in one single step to generate the proof.
+- [ ] How to support space in inputs for CLI "hello World" rather then "helloworld"
 - [x] Remove unnecassary utils